eps696/stylegan2ada/README.md

 Please note: we save both compact models (containing only Gs network for inference) as `<dataset>-...pkl` (e.g. `mydata-512-0360.pkl`), and full models (containing G/D/Gs networks for further training) as `snapshot-...pkl`.
 The naming is for convenience only.

-Length of the training is defined by `--lod_kimg X` argument (training duration per layer/LOD).
-Network with base resolution 1024px will be trained for 20 such steps, for 512px - 18 steps, et cetera.
-Reasonable `lod_kimg` value for full training from scratch is 300-600, while for finetuning 20-40 is sufficient.
-One can override this approach, setting total duration directly with `--kimg X`.
+Training duration is defined by `--kimg X` argument (amount of thousands of samples processed).
+Reasonable value for training from scratch is ~5000, while for finetuning 1000 may be sufficient.

 If you have troubles with custom cuda ops, try removing their cached version (`C:\Users\eps\AppData\Local\torch_extensions` on Windows).